HanLab-OSU/MouseActivity/README.md

 ## Run MouseActivity in MATLAB
 1. Download MouseActivity5.m for square/rectangular arena or MouseActivity6_circle.m for circular arena, xlwrite.m and the folder poi_library into a folder on your computer;
 2. Open MATLAB R2018b;
-3. Go to the folder containing MouseActivity5.m in MATLAB;
+3. Go to the folder containing MouseActivity5.m (for square/rectangular arena) or MouseActivity6_circle.m (for circular arena) in MATLAB;
-4. Double-click the file MouseActivity5.m;
+4. Double-click the file MouseActivity5.m (for square/rectangular arena) or MouseActivity6_circle.m (for circular arena);
 5. Click "Run", and follow the onscreen instructions to analyze video files.
 6. Please note, certain video file format may not work.
 It has been tested that .mp4 and .mov files are good to go.